JustToThePoint English Website Version

 To create an API token for Proxmox, log in to the Proxmox web interface and navigate to the Datacenter section.
 Under the Permissions tab, go to the API Tokens section and click Add to generate a new token.

-Select a user (e.g., root@pam), give the token a name (e.g., packer), Expire (e.g., never), and very important disable Privilege Separation.
+Select a user (e.g., root@pam), give the token a descriptive name (e.g., packer), Expire (set the expiration, e.g., never), and very importantly uncheck the Privilege Separation checkbox.
 Make sure that you do not select the Privilege Separation box.
-This new token will inherit all permissions from your admin user, allowing you to create the VM and its resources without any issues.
+This new token will inherit all permissions from your admin user, allowing you to create the VM and manage its resources without any issues.

-Finally, a secret will then be displayed and must be stored in a safe place.
-This secret is required to operate Proxmox with Packer.
+After creating the token, a secret will be displayed.
+Store this secret in a safe place.
+This secret is required to operate Proxmox with Packer and Terraform.
 It allows you to authenticate requests to the Proxmox API for automation and management tasks.

 private_key_path = "./.ssh/id_rsa"